 1. Inadequate Drainage

-You may convince yourself that you can manage this problem while improving your home, but be prepared for recurring problems, especially if the house has a low terrain.
+You may convince yourself you can manage this problem while improving your home, but be prepared for recurring problems, especially if the house has a low terrain.

 How to Spot Bad Drainage